leereilly/eXiSoundVis/Readme.md

 [![](http://imgur.com/DWGECXG.gif)](https://www.youtube.com/watch?v=N4eA68BEpak)
 <sup>**Note:** The image above is an animated GIF, so there's some quality lost.
 Please see the [YouTube video](https://www.youtube.com/watch?v=N4eA68BEpak) for higher quality visualization of Disclosure's You and Me.</sup>

-This an Unreal Engine 4 plugin that loads `.ogg` files at runtime and analyzes them to get the frequency spectrum to control gameplay, visualization and more.
+This is an Unreal Engine 4 plugin that loads `.ogg` files at runtime and analyzes them to get the frequency spectrum to control gameplay, visualization and more.

 License
 -------------